 The UK Gambling Commission (UKGC) has introduced a number of changes to its current License Conditions and Codes of Practice (LCCP), binding agreements that determine what regulatory norms need to be met for an iGaming operator to be issued with a license.

-This is the latest move by the UKGC to introduce better players safety practices, following a call for proposals earlier in 2019, a separate assessment of the use of credit cards for the purposes of gambling and a decision to hold casino staff members to the same standards as operators.
+This is the latest move by the UKGC to introduce better player safety practices, following a call for proposals earlier in 2019, a separate assessment of the use of credit cards for the purposes of gambling, and a decision to hold casino staff members to the same standards as operators.
 With the latest changes, the UKGC will:

 - Raise standards for Alternative Dispute Resolution (ADR)

 - Require a clear line of communication between customers and companies, particularly in the cases where an individual is at a higher risk of developing a gambling addiction

 - Improve transparency standards, allowing for better funding and addressing the needs of addictive players who would benefit from prevention and treatment

 The Commission has been running multiple consultations in the pursuit of developing a safer gaming environment for all participating members.